VT-Visionarium/garlic/README.md

 the scripts and notes here-in to do my job in a semi-automated fashion;
 put another way, I'm writing code to replace myself.

+We make installing scripts that only rely on the relative path of file that are in this package, so that we can put this package top source directory anywhere, without braking any of the scripts in it.
+For example we could put it in /usr/local/src/ or in /usr/local/src/garlic/ or in /home/joe/projects/git/garlic/ and all the build/installer scripts will still work fine.
+You may change the default installation root prefix prefix from /usr/local to what ever you like by editing common.bash in the top source directory changing, for example, <em>root=/usr/local</em> to
+<em>root=/home/joe/installed</em>.
+Because of the relative path thingy,
+you can't move scripts to between directories without editing them.
+They are assumed to be in a fixed relative location.
+As it the standard with most software build tools.

 ## encap
 We use the name encap for this project, because the word is descriptive of one of the functions of this project, keeping installed software